nani454/spring-qualifier/README.md

 A demo project to understand how spring qualifier works.

 # Use case
-Implement multiple file readers for CSV and Text files
+Implement file readers for CSV and Text files

 #Implementation details